-The Sustainable Food Lab is staffed by a team of dedicated professionals with offices in Vermont and supported by a partnership with Ag Innovations Network.
+The Sustainable Food Lab is staffed by a team of dedicated professionals with offices in Vermont, in the United States and supported by a partnership with Ag Innovations Network.
 Ag Innovations Network (AIN) acts as the fiscal sponsor for the secretariatSustainable Food Lab.
 An Advisory Board, led by representatives of leading SFL members, provides oversight to the Lab, establishes budget priorities, assists with fundraising, and shares the Food Lab stories with a broader audience.

 Hal Hamilton, Co-director

 Hal Hamilton founded and co-directs the Sustainable Food Lab.
 Hal helps lead projects on water and crop diversification, as well as occasional supplier summits and strategic planning initiatives.
 He is an adviser to organizations and coach to people whose jobs involve sustainability.
 He is also a co-founder and faculty of the Academy for Systemic Change.

 Hal’s career began as a commercial dairy farmer in Kentucky, and one of his early awards was being named Master Conservationist.
 While in Kentucky he led the development of the first formal alliance among tobacco farmers and public health organizations, an alliance that paved the way for hundreds of millions of dollars of tobacco settlement funds to be invested in rural communities in the upper south.
 He has founded and directed rural development and leadership organizations, and was the executive director of the Sustainability Institute founded by Donella Meadows.